What are charter schools? How are they authorized? And how do they differ from traditional public schools?

 In 1992, California lawmakers passed the Charter Schools Act, making our state the second in the nation behind Minnesota to enact charter school legislation.

-While advocates have touted charter schools as a benefit to school choice, some critics have expressed concern that the rapid growth of charter schools — including many operated by charter management organizations — is diverting funding from traditional public schools.
+Advocates have touted charter schools as a benefit to school choice and incubators for school innovation.
+But some critics have expressed concern that the growth of charter schools — including those operated by charter management organizations — has diverted funding from traditional public schools.

 Do charter schools have to follow the same laws as traditional public schools?